 - Radio waves: Some campaigns suggest that Smart Meters emit harmful radio waves.
 This could be relevant to you if you are one of the rare people who are sensitive to radio frequencies and have had to remove mobile telephones, and wireless devices from your home, otherwise there is no additional risk from Smart Meters.

 - Economic Sense: Does it make economic sense to install Smart Meters; this is a good challenge as the government's own business case is weak.
-The main benefit is the benefit to consumers reducing their consumption as they will have better visibility of their usage and cost position.
-Surveys testing the assumption have varied, many show that consumer's consumption reduces initially and then goes back up as the novelty factor of a Smart meter and In Home Display wears off.
-Ironically the government have also forced suppliers to offer a limited number of simple products which greatly reduces supplier's scope to use Smart Meters.
-One area where Smart Meters will offer customer an advantage through more flexibility is for Pre-payment products or Pay As You Go.
-Overall though the business case is very weak unless the government remove some of the restrictions they have put on suppliers to use all the features of Smart Meters.
+The main benefit is the benefit to customers reducing their consumption as they will have better visibility of their usage and cost position.
+Surveys testing the assumption have varied, many show that customer's consumption reduces initially and then goes back up as the novelty factor of a Smart Meter and In Home Display wears off.

 Questions & Answers